Deer Hunt in Munich Landscape

 The also in respect to the landscape rich opening sheet

-(the posthumous second state not before 1821).
-As then also Weigel attested the early completed 1857 on occasion of the here otherwise not provable 137-sheet complete edition per lot 21336 of his art stock catalog:
+As then also Weigel attested the early consummate 1857 on occasion of the here otherwise not provable 137-sheet complete edition per lot 21336 of his art stock catalog:

 “ Most sheets very rare .”